 Converting LOI to SOC by the conventional factor 0.58 leads to grossly overestimated SOC stocks.

 Introduction Accounting for changes in soil organic carbon (SOC) induced by changes in climate, land use and soil management remains high on the agenda as exemplified by the 4 per mille initiative launched at the recent COP-21 conference in Paris (Minasny et al., 2017).
-This global research initiative aims at increasing SOC in the top 40 cm of soil by 0.4 percent annually.
+This global research initiative aims at a relative annual increase in SOC of 0.4 percent in the top 40 cm soil.
 Changes in SOC stocks occur slowly and over long periods, therefore verification of changes involves present as well as historical accounts of SOC.
 Verification of changes in SOC stocks on global scales are not always well described in terms of sources of SOC concentration data and methods used for determination of SOC (Stockmann et al., 2015; Hengl et al., 2017).
 Accurate and precise determination of SOC concentrations is fundamental for reliable estimates of SOC stocks (Goidts et al., 2009; Conant et al., 2011; Schrumpf et al., 2011) this can be obtained by automated, high-temperature dry combustion methods (Chatterjee et al., 2009).

-However, LOI remains a widely used method for assessing SOC in agricultural and forest soils with LOI being converted to SOC either by a fixed conversion factor or by regression analyses (Konen et al., 2002; De Vos et al., 2005; Salehi et al., 2011; Reynolds et al., 2013; Wetterlind et al., 2015).
+However, loss-on-ignition (LOI) remains a widely used method for assessing SOC in agricultural and forest soils with LOI being converted to SOC either by a fixed conversion factor or by regression analyses (Konen et al., 2002; De Vos et al., 2005; Salehi et al., 2011; Reynolds et al., 2013; Wetterlind et al., 2015).
 The basic assumption is that LOI is due only to combustion of soil organic matter (SOM) and that the concentration of SOC in SOM is constant (Christensen & Malmros, 1982).
 No standard protocol exists for LOI analysis, but it is well documented that LOI is affected by ignition temperature, duration of ignition and ignited sample mass (Abella & Zimmer, 2007; Salehi et al., 2011; Hoogsteen et al., 2015).
 Further, structural water loss (SWL) from soil minerals may contribute significantly to LOI (Sun et al., 2009; Hoogsteen et al., 2015) and the validity of the conventional LOI-to-SOC conversion factor of 0.58 although widely used, remains dubious (Pribyl, 2010).
 When LOI and SOC are both measured, regression models for converting LOI to SOC have been proposed (Grewal et al., 1991; De Vos et al., 2005; Abella & Zimmer, 2007).
-Regression models based on less accurate analytical approaches such as dichromate oxidation/titration and soils with confounding effects from differences in clay mineralogy remain less reliable.
+Regression models based on less accurate analytical approaches such as dichromate oxidation/titration and soils with confounding effects from differences in clay mineralogy have been found to be less reliable (Howard & Howard, 1990).

 In our current research attempting to define critical low SOM contents for soil structural properties based on the clay (< 2 µm)/SOC and particles < 20 µm (Fines20)/SOC ratios (Schjønning et al., 2012; Getahun et al., 2016; Jensen et al., 2017a), it is essential to have access to reliable SOC concentration values.
 As a spin-off from this research, we revisited the conversion of LOI to SOC.
-Data for topsoils with different contents of SOC were collected from long-term field experiments with contrasting management at Askov and Rothamsted and from a texture gradient in an arable field at Lerbjerg with uniform management and mineralogy.
+Data for temperate zone arable topsoil with different contents of SOC were collected from long-term agricultural field experiments with contrasting management at Askov (Denmark) and Rothamsted (UK), and from a texture gradient in a farmer’s field at Lerbjerg (Denmark) with uniform management and mineralogy.
+These fields had large ranges in LOI, SOC, clay and Fines20 making them rather representative for arable soils with respect to these properties.
 We also included clay-, silt- and sand-sized fractions isolated from Lerbjerg soils.